 In an event that could cement Moss as the top rated senior running back, all eyes are going to be on him to see what type of three down potential he may have at the next level.

-If he is able to answer these questions, slap an early Day Two grade on him and call it a day.
+If he is able to answer these questions, slap an early Day Two grade on him.

-On the other side of the coin, there will be more than a couple linebackers who will attempt to prove their worth on the all important third down.
+On the other side, there will be more than a couple linebackers who will attempt to prove their worth.
 This will include the national leader in tackles, the University of California’s Evan Weaver.

 Amassing an astounding 172 tackles in 12 games so far this season, Weaver projects as one of the most polarizing figures in the 2020 class.